qinlili23333/EpubSanitizer/README.md

 Add `EpubSanitizerCore` to your project, then you can use the `EpubSanitizer` class to sanitize EPUB files.
 You can refer to the `EpubSanitizerCLI` project for usage examples.

+## Web Version

+EpubSanitizer now provides a web version that can be accessed at [EpubSanitizer Web](https://epubsanitizer.qinlili.bid).
+This version contains the same functionality as the desktop version, allowing users to sanitize EPUB files directly in their web browser, but without customization options.

 ## License

 This project is licensed under the AGPL-v3.0 License or [Qinlili Universal License](https://github.com/qinlili23333/QinliliUniversalLicense).